 Outdated Australian GMPs – Should we be doing more to protect our "brand Australia"?

-Last week when I was speaking with a Senior Quality Executive from a leading Australian pharmaceutical manufacturer, I was surprised when they stated that they no longer prioritised TGA inspections or findings.
+Last week, I was speaking with a respected Senior Quality Executive from a leading Australian pharmaceutical manufacturer, I was surprised when they stated that they no longer prioritised TGA inspections or findings.
 This is in stark contrast with my professional belief and experiences and caused me to examine how and why a leading Australian pharmaceutical manufacturer would perceive TGA GMPs in this light?

 It was a significant change for Australian manufacturers of medicinal products with the most significant being:

 - the requirement to prepare periodic Product Quality Reviews (PQR)